parisk/helot/README.md

 #### Command Line Options

-The following options are available to the Command Line Interface of Helot
+The Command Line Interface of Helot can be configured using the following options:

 ##### template